 Bend right to continue walking along the beach.
 Keep an eye out for birds – there are often white cockatoos and large Oriental Pied Hornbills swooping low.
 This park is popular with fishermen, and you may have to duck to avoid their lines strung into the water.
 Families also enjoy visiting this park for a picnic underneath the trees.

 To see all the nice birds on this hike up close, get a decent pair of binoculars.
 I have had a pair of Bresser binoculars* for over 20 years now and they are pretty indestructible and work well.
 Another well-reviewed pair on Amazon are these Celestrons:

 Check out the complete list of hiking gear needed for Singapore:

 It’s possible to swim in the water here, though it’s a bit dirty and there is quite a lot of trash littering the beaches in Changi Beach Park.

 As you approach a jetty, the park narrows and you continue by the water on the Changi Coastal Track.
 Roughly 500 metres later, the park starts again.
 The park is narrower here and you can choose to either walk along the Coastal Track – a paved track in the trees, or along the beach itself.
 However, if it’s high tide, the beach becomes very narrow.

 The coast here is very nice as it’s lined with many trees with more of a wilderness feel than the first section of Changi Beach Park.
-On your left, you can see across the ocean to the islands of Singapore and Indonesia.
+On your left, you can see across the ocean to the islands of Singapore and Malaysia.
 After a bit over 1 kilometre, you’ll reach some barbecue areas and the end of Changi Beach Park.
 Head towards the road and you’ll reach a Park Connector leading to Changi Bay Point.